-James is a fourth year doctoral candidate in the Human Factors and Cognitive Psychology Ph.D. program at UCF.
+James is a fifth year doctoral candidate in the Human Factors and Cognitive Psychology Ph.D. program at UCF.
 He received his B.S. in Psychology in 2015 from Southern Connecticut State University, where his research focused on predictors of executive functioning and substance abuse.
 He received his M.A. from UCF in Applied Experimental & Human Factors Psychology in 2019.
-His current research interests are in aviation human factors, specifically pilot multi-tasking/distraction and the remote operation unmanned aerial systems (UAS).
+His current research interests are in aviation human factors, specifically pilot multi-tasking/distraction and the operation unmanned aerial systems (UAS).
 Ongoing research projects involve the evaluation of UAS operator training and selection methods, examining performance/workload association, and studying the impact of trust on human performance and human-machine interaction.
 He has co-authored two published book chapters pertaining to human-automation interaction: Human Monitoring of Automated Systems and Human Factors Issues Automation Trust in UAS Operation, Selection, and Training.
 James’ research has been presented at multiple local, regional, and international conferences.
 Born and raised in the northeast, he spends much of his free time outdoors, typically on the many golf courses in the Orlando area.

 John Duany, M.A.

-John, a second year graduate student at UCF, started his first-year in the HFC Ph.D. program at University of Central Florida in fall 2018.
+John, a third year graduate student at UCF, started his first-year in the HFC Ph.D. program at University of Central Florida in fall 2018.
 In 2013, he earned his B.S. in Psychology from UCF where he performed an Honors in the Major thesis that applied fNIR and heart rate variability as correlates of increased mental workload.
 He earned his M.A. in Experimental Psychology from University of West Florida.
 For his master’s thesis, John taught Mindfulness and concentration-based meditation to older adults then analyzed their driving performance using a driving simulator.
 His current research interests are ground and air transportation human factors, psychophysiology of spaceflight, and cognitive neuroscience; particularly in relation to task performance and visual attention.
 John’s current research projects include analyzing aggressive drivers with and without ADHD and their differences in visual attention.
 John grew up in Orlando, where he enjoys teaching and participating in mindfulness meditations around the community, wakeboarding on the Butler chain of lakes, and going on outdoor adventures.